Smarter Financial

 No, a specified person category is applicable only in the case of an individual.
 A company will fall under the ‘other’ category and will have to deduct TDS if the consideration for the transfer of VDS is more than Rs 10,000.

-Trading of cryptocurrencies and NFTs on exchanges are considered services, and hence, GST (CGST and SGST) will become payable at 18% on the commission generated.
+However, currently, Trading of cryptocurrencies and NFTs on exchanges are considered as a financial instrument, and hence, GST (CGST and SGST) will become payable at 18% only on the commission charged by such exchange.

 Clear offers taxation & financial solutions to individuals, businesses, organizations & chartered accountants in India.
 Clear serves 1.5+ Million happy customers, 20000+ CAs & tax experts & 10000+ businesses across India.